andreas-schoch/dominoscript/readme.md

 >
 > Look out for the first half of a domino right after a `STR` instruction.
 >
 > For the same reason as after a `NUM` instruction.
-It will decide how many more dominos will be part of the <ins> character</ins> before the next character is parsed.
+It will decide how many more dominos will be part of the <ins> character</ins> before the next character of the string literal is parsed.

 > <ins>**PATTERN 4**<ins>:
 >
 > Look out for the NULL terminator `0—0` during a `STR` instruction.
 >
-> It indicates the the string is complete and will be pushed to the stack and that next domino will be a new instruction.
+> It indicates that the string literal is complete and that the next domino will be parsed as an instruction.

 **The below code results in the string "abc" being pushed to the stack.**
 ```